 So a few questions? have you ever gotten a deep tissue massage?
 If so, you may have experienced some of the common side effects that can occur afterward.
 These can include soreness, tenderness, or even mild bruising in the areas that were worked on, as the massage targets deeper layers of muscle and fascia.
 I know how easy it is, in particular when you’re suffering from stiff muscles or chronic pain.
 Deep tissue massage is widely known as the best therapeutic treatment for releasing tension and promoting healing.
-But it’s not all sunshine and rainbows; some potential side effects you’ll want to consider before scheduling your next appointment.
+But it’s not all sunshine and rainbows; some potential side effects of a deep tissue massage you’ll want to consider before scheduling your next appointment.

 I’m not trying to scare you from massages, but I think it’s good to go in prepared.
 That way you can enjoy the benefits without the surprises.